atomizejs/atomizejs.github.com/background.markdown

-However, when these limitations are understood (and indeed, if you think about what you would expect to be possible if you were manually using locks then it's all rather obvious), STM is a very useful and valuable technology that does make writing concurrent programmes
-easier: the STM engine is able to detect collisions and the finest-grained level and, experiments have shown that with concurrent implementations of the engine, are able to perform extremely well.
+However, when these limitations are understood (and indeed, if you think about what you would expect to be possible if you were manually using locks then it's all rather obvious), STM is a very useful and valuable technology that does make writing concurrent programs easier: the STM engine is able to detect collisions and the finest-grained level and, experiments have shown that with concurrent implementations of the engine, are able to perform extremely well.
 In the case of AtomizeJS, whilst the current server is not multi-threaded, clients still perform the transaction functions in parallel before sending the transaction log to the server.
 Thus it's still possible to see how parallel execution can happen.

 We believe the AtomizeJS STM engine, in combination with the distribution of objects to clients in a safe way (i.e. respecting the